Holmus/CapStat/SDD.md

 This means that if a client asks the database subsystem to save a user or as result, and immediately tries to retrieve it, it might not yet have been saved to the database and might not be retrieved.
 During normal use this is not an issue, since there is no reason to fetch immediately after storing, but it means that some unit tests, which do just that, may have to wait for the process to finish.

 ####2.4 Persistent data management
 All persistent data will be stored in a MySQL database hosted locally.
-(However, the use of a facade and a separate class for database connection the database package means this may be migrated fairly easily.
-For an example of migration to a server to slow for production purposes, checkout the "remote-database" branch and run the application from there).
+(However, the use of a facade and a separate class for database connection the database package means this may be migrated fairly easily).
 The database consists of four tables.
 For a diagram over the database, see figure 4.
 The four tables are:
 * **Users** which holds a user's nickname, full name, a hashed version of the user's password, their birthday, their admittance year, the reading period of their admittance, and their current ELO ranking.
 * **Matches** which holds match results, stored with a unique id, the nickname of both players, the nickname of the user who registered the game, the final scores of both players, the start time of the match and the end time (as seconds elapsed since 00:00 AM, January 1, 1970).
 * **ThrowSequences** which holds all registered throw sequences, divided into partial sequences.
 Every sequence has a match id and an index of it's order in all the sequences of the match, since one match may have several.
 A sequence also stores the state of the glasses when it begun, which player's turn it was, whether the last throw was a hit or miss (which is needed to see if the game was in a duel or not) and the sequence of hits and misses that the partial sequence represents.